sg-s/spikesort/README.md

 ## Limitations

-* for various reasons, sorting into only two groups (A and B) is supported. spikesort will not support more than 2 groups
+* for various reasons, sorting into only two groups (A and B) is supported. spikesort will not support more than 2 groups in the anticipated future.
+* Only 1 recording electrode is supported at a time.
+No support for multi-electrode arrays, nor will spikesort ever have support for MEAs.

 ## Installation